soroush3/texas-holdem-hand-analyzer/README.md

 # Texas Hold'em Hand Analyzer (ReactJS)

-Have you ever been playing texas hold'em with your friends and at the end of a particular hand there was a dispute on who won the hand?
+Have you ever been playing texas hold'em with your friends and at the end of a particular hand there was a dispute over who won?

 Look no further!
-With this react application, you can input the cards of the completed hand and determine the winner(s) and the type of hand that they had.
+With this react application, you can input the cards of the completed hand and determine the winner(s) and the type of hand for each player.

-The application takes in 5 cards as the community board and mulitple player hands from the remaining cards to determine the correct winner(s).
+The application takes in 5 cards for the community board and mulitple player hands from the remaining cards to determine the correct winner(s).

 ## Link to access application